-c) Subscription rights granted on the basis of the Manz Performance Share Plan 2012
+c) Subscription Rights Granted on the Basis of the Manz Performance Share Plan 2015

-The Supervisory Board granted members of the Managing Board a total of 2,658 subscription rights to up to 10,632 Manz AG shares in the 2014 fiscal year.
-In addition, the Managing Board granted a total of 2,536 subscription rights to up to 10,144 Manz AG shares to members of the Managing Boards of affiliates and members of Manz AG management below the Managing Board level and members of management of affiliates below the executive level in the 2014 fiscal year.
+The Supervisory Board granted members of the Managing Board a total of 8,028 subscription rights up to 16,056 Manz AG shares during the financial year 2015.
+In addition, the Managing Board granted a total of 6,835 subscription rights for up to 13,670 Manz AG shares to the members of the Managing Boards of affiliated companies and members of Manz AG management below the Managing Board level, as well as members of management of affiliated companies below the executive level during the financial year 2015.
+This includes a total of 4,825 subscription rights for up to 9,650 Manz AG shares as of February 28, 2020.

-As at February 28, 2018, there remains a total of 5,194 subscription rights to up to 20,776 shares in Manz AG.
-Following the expiry of the vesting period and attainment of the targets, the subscription rights may be exercised no earlier than during the 2019 fiscal year.
+Following the expiration of the vesting period and attainment of the targets, the subscription rights may be exercised no earlier than during the financial year 2019.